facelessuser/coloraide/docs/src/markdown/colors/oklab.md

 ## Input/Output

-Oklab is not currently supported in the CSS spec, the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --oklab`:
+Parsed input and string output formats support all valid CSS forms in addition to allowing the `#!css-color color()` function format as well using the custom name `#!css-color --oklab`.

 ```css-color
 oklab(l a b / a)          // Oklab function